 - Screen Size: 2.7 inches

 - Recording Media: micro SD, micro SDHC, micro SDXC

-A perfect water sports buddy, WG-50 is Ricoh’s rugged compact camera built for capturing your aquatic experiences, whether above or the waters.
+A perfect water sports buddy, WG-50 is Ricoh’s rugged compact camera built for capturing your aquatic experiences, whether above or in the waters.
 This is what you should get if you need a surf camera that will keep up and survive some rough and tumble.

-The 16.0-megapixel sensor along with its 4x optical zoom lens is protected by an armored exterior that can survive 14-meter water dive, a 2-meter drop, and -10° temperature.
+The 16.0-megapixel sensor along with its 4x optical zoom lens is protected by an armored exterior that can survive a 14-meter water dive, a 2-meter drop, and -10° temperature.
 It is crushproof to 100kg making it the best surf camera to shrug off some serious abuse.